MimoMash/GameRecord/readme.md

 # Step 7
 I added the necessary form inside index.html to display the different inputs a person can add for a new game.
 I also added the link URL on the webpage as I had forgotten it in the previous steps.

+# Step 8
+I made a new function to add new game and interact with the different inputs and button from step 7.
+Much of the code is copied from previous steps so fairly simple to make the function.
+It correctly stores the new game and doesn't interfere with new uploads.